12+ Writing can be lonely, especially if you're living on your own in a cold, cramped flat, in another country, far away from family and friends.

 As I said, writing can be lonely, especially if you're on your own, far away from family and friends.

-That's why I volunteered to work at the Oxfam op shop, to meet and mingle with people.
-It turned out many felt as lonely as I did, and we shared and eased our loneliness in the Oxfam shop.
+That's why I volunteered to work at the Brighton Oxfam shop, to meet and mingle with people.
+It turned out others felt as lonely as I did, too, and we shared and eased our loneliness on afternoons in the op shop.

-I recorded my conversation with Grandma Zeet on a single sheet of notebook paper in 1992 after an afternoon shift at the Oxfam op shop in Brighton, England.
+I recorded my conversation with Grandma Zeet on a single sheet of A4 paper after my afternoon shift at the Brighton Oxfam shop in 1992.

 The funny thing is, back in 1992, I hadn't heard of the internet or websites, let alone blog posts!